-E-ELT and LSST will stream large amounts of data that will be processed in real time.
-In particular, the LSST Data Management System will process the incoming stream within 60 seconds of observation, where the daily raw data volume is approximately 15 TB and millions of alerts will be generated every night [4].
-As for E-ELT, one of the requirements is that the raw scientific data, including calibrations, shall arrive at the ESO Science Archive Facility not later than 1 h after they have been acquired [5].
+These experiments will stream large amounts of data.
+For example, LSST will produce approximately 15 TB per night of raw imaging data [4].
+As usual in optical observatories, E-ELT and LSST will make data available to the user in near real time, which entails a challenge due to these large data rates.
+In particular, one of the requirements of E-ELT is that the raw scientific data, including calibrations, shall arrive at the ESO Science Archive Facility not later than 1 h after they have been acquired [5].